 Once you start experiencing more energy, you might notice feeling more motivated to accomplish all those items—large and small—on your “to do” list.
 This becomes a positive feedback loop.
 You accomplish something, celebrate, increase your energy to accomplish more, and repeat.
 In fact, there is evidence to suggest that celebrating the small victories leads you to accomplish even bigger ones.

 The opposite is also true.
 When you don’t accomplish the little things, imagine how much more challenging it will be to chip away at the big ones.
-Now that we have looked at this from two angles, let’s celebrate your ability to shift your perspective on this topic so adeptly.
-Bravo!

-2. Personal/Professional Growth
+2. Personal and Professional Growth

 Behavioral changes can be some of the biggest challenges we undertake.
 They can also be the most beneficial when you’re on the path to personal or professional growth and development.
 It can be easy to fall into the “all or nothing” trap.